 Back to Home Page

 Initially there is the cost of the basic uniform which consists of stone coloured uniform shirt, activity type trousers, and a general purpose polo type shirt.
 The RRP of this from Scout Shops is around £50.
-Dark blue “Craghopper” trousers are also virtually indistinguishable from the Scout Shops article, they’re fine for ordinary wear, and can often be found on offer online or in Cotswold, Go Outdoors, etc. (but you didn’t read that here).
+Dark blue “Craghopper” trousers are also virtually indistinguishable from the Scout Shops article, they’re ok for ordinary wear, and can often be found significantly cheaper in Cotswold, Go Outdoors, etc. (but you didn’t read that here).

 See the Equipment Suppliers list in the Useful addresses page of this website for the local official suppliers, particularly the Someries District Scout Shop in Luton which has given us excellent service ever since we started.

-Something similar with one of the commercial youth holiday providers would be around 3 times this figure.
+A week of similar activities with one of the commercial youth holiday providers would be around 3 times this figure.

 If we do a lot of activities the cost might increase to £200, but still a lot cheaper than the commercial equivalent.
 A weekend event away might be in the order of £60, an evening out locally £5-